00vchannel/Blender-Random-Vertex-Position-Tool/README.md

-## Blender Random Vertex Position Tool
+## Blender Random Vertex Axis Position Tool

 This is a simple Blender 4.1+ add-on that helps you randomly adjust vertex positions.